Branching laws for Verma modules and applications in parabolic geometry. I: Conformal geometry with arbitrary signature

+The results obtained in the first part of the Theorem \ref{thm:4.3} generalize those obtained in \cite[Chapter 5]{ju} for the positive definite signature.
+Our proof based on the F-method is completely different from \cite{ju}, and is significantly shorter even in the $p=1$ case.

-Note that the operators $\mathscr{D}_j$ have a simple form in the non-compact picture, namely, they are given by the symmetric trace-free part of the multiple gradient $\nabla_{(a}\ldots\nabla_{b)_0}\sigma$ (number of indices being $j$).
-There exists also explicit formulae for $\mathscr{D}_j$ (and more generally for a majority of invariant operators appearing in the BGG complexes) in the compact picture (or even in the curved version) but the expressions are more complicated and they contain many lower order curvature terms (see \cite{cds}).
+The operator $\mathscr{D}_k$, defined in the second part of Theorem \ref{thm:4.3}, is the first BGG operator in the BGG complex corresponding to the $G$-module given by the $k$-th symmetric traceless power of its fundamental vector representation.
+There are also explicit formulae for a majority of operators appearing in the BGG complexes in the compact picture (as well as for their curved versions in the BGG sequences), but the expressions are more complicated and contain many lower order curvature terms (see, \cite{cds}).

+The second part of Theorem \ref{thm:4.3} is an example of a more general principle, which can be formulated as follows.
+Every $G$-equivariant differential operator $\mathscr{D}$, acting between sections of homogeneous bundles over $G/P$, induces by restriction to $G'/P'$ a $G'$-equivariant differential operator.
+Moreover, we may compose $G$-equivariant differential operators or $G'$-equivariant differential operators to get $G'$-equivariant differential operators.
+This composition may be possible for a discrete set of $\lambda.$ Such possibilities called factorization identities will be discussed (for densities) in Section \ref{4.3.5} in more details. \end{remark}